Nikki DeLoach

-Nikki DeLoach is an American actress.
+Nikki DeLoach (born September 9, 1979) is an American actress, best known as Lacey Hamilton in Awkward (2011–2016), MJ in North Shore (2004–2005), and Brenda in Days of Our Lives (2007–2009).

 Early life

-DeLoach was born in Waycross, Georgia.
-She is the eldest of three children of Terri, Pierce County School superintendent and David DeLoach, an owner of a wood products company.
+DeLoach was born in Waycross, Georgia, the eldest of three children of David DeLoach, the owner of a wood products compoany, and Terri DeLoach, the superintendent of the schools in Pierce County.
 She has a sister LeAnne and a brother Brett.
 They grew up on a farm.

-As a child, she was heavily involved in the pageant world, winning numerous state and national titles.
-DeLoach secured an agent for modeling at a young age and landed several jobs for print ad modeling.
-She and her mother spent one summer in New York City to pursue modeling jobs.
+As a child, DeLoach was heavily involved in the pageant world, winning numerous state and national titles.
+She secured an agent for modeling at a young age and appeared in several print advertisements.
+She and her mother spent a summer in New York City to further her modeling career.

 DeLoach was a member of the Georgia 4-H Performing Arts group Clovers & Company from 1991 to 1994.

 Career

-Deloach joined the All-New Mickey Mouse Club in 1993.
+Deloach joined The All New Mickey Mouse Club in 1993.
 Fellow cast members included future actors Keri Russell and Ryan Gosling, and future pop stars Britney Spears, Christina Aguilera, Justin Timberlake, and JC Chasez.
 For several years, she dated Chasez, who became a member of boy band *NSYNC with Timberlake.
 She was mentioned by her nickname Peaches in the liner notes of the group's first American album.
-When The Mickey Mouse Club was cancelled in 1994, DeLoach returned to her local high school for a short time before moving with her grandmother to Los Angeles to pursue an acting career.
-Her work included television appearances in Misery Loves Company and movie roles in Gunfighter's Moon and The Traveller.
+When The All New Mickey Mouse Club was canceled in 1995, DeLoach returned to her local high school for a short time before moving with her grandmother to Los Angeles to pursue an acting career.
+Her work included television appearances in Misery Loves Company and movie roles in Gunfighter's Moon and Traveller.

 In 1998, she became a member of the girl group Innosense.
 The group was managed by Justin Timberlake's mother, Lynn Harless.
 Innosense was an opening act for both *NSYNC and Britney Spears, and it had lukewarm success in Europe, but minimal impact in the US.
 The group had a cameo in the film Longshot before calling it quits in 2003.